microsoftgraph/msgraph-sample-javascriptspa/README.md

 ## Configure the sample

-1. Rename the `./graph-tutorial/src/Config.example.ts` file to `./graph-tutorial/src/Config.ts`.
+1. Rename the `./graph-tutorial/src/Config.example.js` file to `./graph-tutorial/src/Config.js`.
-1. Edit the `./graph-tutorial/src/Config.ts` file and make the following changes.
+1. Edit the `./graph-tutorial/src/Config.js` file and make the following changes.
 1. Replace `YOUR_APP_ID_HERE` with the **Application Id** you got from the App Registration Portal.

 > [!NOTE]
 > The steps in this section require [Node.js](https://nodejs.org).

 ## Running the sample

+Host the files in the [graph-tutorial](graph-tutorial) directory on your HTTP server.
+If you don't have access to a server, here are a couple of options for test server tools to run on your development machine.

+### http-server

-In this section you will use [http-server](https://www.npmjs.com/package/http-server) to run a simple HTTP server from the command line.
+If you have [Node.js](https://nodejs.org), [http-server](https://www.npmjs.com/package/http-server) is a simple command-line HTTP server.

-1. Open your command-line interface (CLI) in the directory you created for the project.
+1. Open your command-line interface (CLI) in the **graph-tutorial** directory.
 1. Run the following command to start a web server in that directory.

-    ```Shell
+    ```bash
-    npx http-server -c-1
+    npx http-server -c-1 -p 8080
+    ```

+1. Open your browser and browse to `http://localhost:8080`.

+### dotnet-serve

+If you have the .NET SDK installed, [dotnet-serve] is a simple command-line HTTP server.

+1. Open your command-line interface (CLI) in the **graph-tutorial** directory.
+1. Run the following command to start a web server in that directory.

+    ```bash
+    dotnet serve -p 8080
     ```

 1. Open your browser and browse to `http://localhost:8080`.

 ## Code of conduct